Benefit decisions and appeals

 - your name, address, date of birth, National Insurance number, and the date of the decision about your benefit;

-- contact details and a signed letter of authority from any adviser representative you may have (such as an adviser from an agency like the Citizens Advice Bureau); and
+- contact details and a signed letter of authority from any adviser representative you may have (such as an adviser from Citizens Advice); and

-A second case manager at the DWP will look again at your situation and send you a second decision, called a ‘mandatory reconsideration notice’.
+The benefits office that gave you the original benefits decision will look again at your situation and send you a second decision, called a ‘mandatory reconsideration notice’.
 This could say that the first decision still stands, or that you have been awarded more benefit, or less benefit than you had been awarded at first.
 The notice will say whether you can appeal against this second decision, if you are not happy with it.
 If you are told you can appeal, this needs to be within one month.

 Oral and paper hearings

 Part of the SSCS1 form asks whether you would like an ‘oral hearing’ (where you meet a tribunal panel face to face).
 The oral hearing is not like a court, it aims to be a process where you are encouraged to put your points across at your own pace to an independent (neutral) panel.
-If you are unable to do this, you can ask for your appeal to be decided ‘on the papers’ (where a decision is made based solely on the information you and the DWP has provided).
-The success rate of oral hearings has been estimated at around 50%, and that of paper hearings at 15 – 20%.
+If you are unable to do this, your appeal will be decided based solely on the information you and the DWP provided.
+This is called a 'paper hearing'.

 What happens next?

 When HMCTS receives your appeal application, DWP will be informed and will prepare their response to send to HMCTS.
-Their response will give reasons for their decision, including a copy of your claim form and any other letters and forms you have filled in, and say what law they have used to make the decision.
-The DWP should send this within 28 calendar days, although this may be delayed.
-HM Courts and Tribunals Service will also write to tell you what will happen next.
+Their response will give reasons for their decision.
+HMCTS will then write to tell you what will happen next.
+Government statistics show that more than half of benefits decisions are changed after mandatory reconsideration or an appeal.

 Preparing for an appeal